< Back Alan H. H. Fleischmann, Founder, Chairman & CEO

-Alan H. H. Fleischmann is the Founder, President & CEO of Laurel Strategies, the global CEO strategic advisory firm for leaders, chief executives, and their C-Suite.
+Alan H. H. Fleischmann is the Founder, Chairman & CEO of Laurel Strategies, the global CEO strategic advisory firm for leaders, chief executives, and their C-Suite.
 Laurel Strategies helps design comprehensive strategies while executing across all levels of implementation, bringing together the disciplines of financial and corporate communications, government affairs, crisis management, investor relations, media relations, corporate governance, talent advisory and coaching, in-depth research, and business intelligence capabilities, in an all-in integrated global ecosystem that provides clients with unparalleled counsel and operational support to maximize opportunities and mitigate risks.
 Drawing on deep expertise and experience in philanthropy, Laurel Strategies also serves as philanthropic advisors and as a family office for clients worldwide.

 Previously, Fleischmann was a founding Principal and member of the managing board and operating committee of the global business strategy firm Albright Stonebridge Group (that combined the former Albright Group with Stonebridge International), co-chaired by former U.S. Secretary of State Madeleine K. Albright and U.S. Secretary of Commerce Carlos M. Gutierrez